OpenLiberty/guides-common/README.md

 For additional instructions including formatting, styling, etc. of the guides, visit the Wiki located in this repository.

-[NOTE] Please pay close attention to the "Getting started" Wiki page.
-It contains important information that will not only help you make decisions when writing your guides but will also help keep all the guides concise and clean.
+**Please pay close attention to the "Getting started" Wiki page.
+It contains important information that will not only help you make decisions when writing your guides but will also help keep all the guides concise and clean.**